ashblue/oyster-package-generator/README.md

 1. Create an empty Unity repo (navigate to the root folder)
 1. Run `git init` to prep everything for Git
-1. Run `git remote add origin git@github.com:ashblue/YOUR_REPO.git`.
-Replace `YOUR_REPO` with the proper repo URL.
+1. Run `git remote add origin YOUR_REPO`.
+Replace `YOUR_REPO` with the proper repo URL (such as git@github.com:ashblue/oyster-package-generator.git).
 This needs to be done before oyster runs.
 Reason being it hard writes some Git addresses into your project
 1. Run `npx oyster-package-generator` and answer the prompts.
 Wait for the install script to finish
 1. Run `npm install -g semantic-release-cli`
 1. Then run `semantic-release-cli setup` and answer the prompts.
 This will setup cloud deployments for you
+    1. If Travis CI errors make sure that it shows up on the site (might have to manually enable it)
     1. Note that the setup may try to overwrite your `semantic-release` package version in `package.json` with an experimental one.
 I recommend hard setting the version number to `"semantic-release": "^15.14.0"` to prevent deployment issues after running this

 Once setup all commits to the `master` branch will generate a new release.
 All commits to the `develop` branch will generate an unversioned nightly build.